 Robert Whitehill, Laurie Whitehill’s grandfather, described that September, 1915 experience a year later in 1916 in the journal of the Appalachian Mountain Club (AMC) in an article “Snow-bound in September.”
 Laurie Whitehill’s copy of Snow Bound In September: A Re-Imagining was received by the Museum on May 22.
 Museum Director Catherine Amidon says, “the book provides a very personal glimpse into the experiences of early twentieth century White Mountain hikers.”

 The book was acquired from the artist for the Museum by Rebecca Weeks Sherrill More, a member of the Plymouth State University President’s Council as well as a member of the Advisory Council for the Museum of the White Mountains.
 Amidon stated that “Becky has been a great supporter of the museum before it even opened, this is one more way she’s continuing her on-going support.”

 Featuring 14 linocuts drawn by Laurie Whitehill, the book illustrates excerpts from her grandfather’s original account along with the author’s own commentary about the hikers and their response to the circumstances.
 At first glance, Snow Bound in September: A Re-Imagining resembles a familiar mountain guidebook.
 The illustrations and text, printed on letterpress pages, follow the original story with Whitehill illustrating the mountains as seen in 1915 as well as the participants.

 Whitehill had frequently heard this story as a youth, but a chance encounter with a photograph of the party after they were found made her ponder about the experience from her grandmother’s perspective.

-Snow Bound In September: A Re-Imagining will be added to the Museum of the White Mountains collections and displayed as part of a future exhibition.
+Snow Bound In September: A Re-Imagining will be added to the Museum of the White Mountains collections.
 For more information, visit go.plymouth.edu/museum.